Approvals

 Reapproval Threshold

-Let's say an organization says reapproval thresholds of 10% or $10,000.
+OR Logic (Either Threshold - Default): Let's say an organization sets reapproval thresholds of 10% or $10,000 with OR logic.
 The Organization's default approval threshold is $1,000.

-Example 1: A $500,000 purchase changes to $520,000.
-The $20,000 increase is only 4%, but reapproval is required because the change is more than $10,000.
+Example 1: A $500,000 purchase increases to $520,000.
+The $20,000 increase is only 4%, but reapproval is required because the increase exceeds $10,000.

-Example 2: A $5,000 purchase changes to $6,000.
-The $1,000 increase is less than $10,000, but reapproval is required because the order changed by 20%.
+Example 2: A $5,000 purchase increases to $6,000.
+The $1,000 increase is less than $10,000, but reapproval is required because the order increased by 20%.

-Example 3: A $250 purchase changes to $750.
-The $500 increase trips the 10% rule, so re-approval is required.
-However, at $750, the purchase is under the organization's $1,000 default approval threshold, so the user can self-approve the purchase.
+Example 3: A $250 purchase increases to $750.
+The $500 increase (200%) exceeds the 10% rule, so re-approval is required.
+However, at $750, the purchase falls under the organization's $1,000 default approval threshold, allowing the user to self-approve the purchase.

 Organization Chart